oliverbenns/redux-ghost/README.md

 ## Example
 `nvm use; cd example; npm link; npm install; npm start`.
 Any new builds will automatically refresh the example with updates.

+## Notes
+This is a work in progress.
+I'm hoping to creating an npm package with the next week or 2.